vuder/AzureCostAnomalyDetector/README.md

                                                        }));
 ```

-using credential that are automatically provided for Managed Identity configured early:
+using credential that are automatically provided for Managed Identity(or App Registration) configured early:

 ```cs
 var credentials = new DefaultAzureCredential();